 Layout and Data Representation

-- The position of circles is determined by the coordinates – i.e., longitude and latitude – of locations (cities, countries, landmarks, etc.) that were identified in the documents.
+- The position of circles marks the coordinates (longitude and latitude) of cities, countries, landmarks, etc. discovered in the documents.

-- The size of the circles is proportional to the number of documents referring to a specific position.
+- The size of the circles reflects the number of documents referring to a specific position.

-- The color represents either one of the selected topics, or metadata attributes such as sentiment.
+- The color indicates one of the selected topics or metadata attributes.
 In the case of sentiment, for example, the color ranges from red (negative) to grey (neutral) and green (positive).
-Colors vary in saturation, depending on the degree of polarity – vivid colors indicate emotionally charged issues, less saturated shades a more neutral coverage.

-- Optional Arcs connect referenced locations with the origin of the documents (i.e., the locations of authors or publishers).
-Accessible via the menu in the lower left corner, this feature allows analysts to explore which locations are frequently mentioned by a particular country’s news media channels.
+- Optional Arcs connect referenced geographic entities with the origin of the documents.
+Typically, this origin is the location of the author or publisher.
+This feature allows analysts to explore frequent mentions of a location in a country’s media channels.

-- Hovering over a circle activates a document preview and a tooltip with a line chart and top associations with this particular location.
-Additionally, all arcs that point to this location are displayed with higher opacity, emphasizing in which countries this location is being discussed.
+- Hover over a circle to activate a document preview and tooltip.
+The tooltip presents a line chart preview and top associations with this location.
+Increased opacity shows all arcs pointing to this location.
+This highlights where the authors discuss this location.

-- Clicking on a circle or country displays an extended tooltip with context-specific actions: (i) Focus on this Point and show results within a 100 km radius, automatically extended to 1000 km in case of sparse coverage, (ii) Replace the current search with a search for mentions of this location, and (iii) Restrict or Extend the search via Boolean operators (AND, OR).
+- Click on a circle or country for context-specific actions: (i) Focus on this Point to show results within a certain radius, (ii) Replace the current search with a search for mentions of this location, and (iii) Restrict or Extend the search via Boolean operators (AND, OR).

-Developed as part of the ASAP and PHEME research projects, the geographic map is capable of processing very large datasets and has been tested with search queries returning more than 100 million documents.
-The screenshot above shows the maximized version zoomed to street level, including an adaptive tooltip for on-the-fly query refinements.
-It presents anonymized cell tower activity data for the City of Rome (blue markers), and overlays this information with geotagged Twitter postings (green = positive; red = negative); e.g., to identify communication hotspots during an event.
-This shows how semantic technologies in conjunction with advanced visual tools can transform statistical data into valuable repositories of actionable knowledge for interactive geospatial analytics applications.
+Developed in the ASAP and EVOLVE big data research projects, the geographic map supports very large datasets.
+It has been tested successfully with search queries returning more than 100 million documents.
+The screenshot above shows a street-level display with a tooltip for on-the-fly query refinements.
+The blue markers present anonymized cell tower activity data for the City of Rome.
+The system then overlays this information with geotagged Twitter postings (green = positive; red = negative).
+Thereby, analysts can easily discover communication hotspots during an event.
+This shows how semantic technologies together with advanced visual tools can transform statistical data into valuable repositories of actionable knowledge for interactive geospatial analytics applications.